Management of patients with chronic cerebrovascular pathology against the background of metabolic syndrome and diabetes mellitus

 • Non-pharmacological methods: physical activity and lifestyle modification are critical.

-• Pharmacological support: Mexidol is a drug with proven effectiveness in improving cognitive functions, reducing insulin resistance and normalizing the lipid profile.
-Consistent therapy with the drug demonstrates stable positive effects.
+• Pharmacological support: Mexidol is a drug with proven efficacy in improving cognitive function, reducing insulin resistance, and normalizing lipid profiles.
+Consistent therapy with the drug demonstrates sustained positive effects.

 Key findings: